bashtools/mokctl/cmdline-player/kthw-9.md

 tmux split
 tmux select-layout even-vertical
 tmux select-pane -D
-sudo mokctl exec kthw-master-1
+sudo mokctl exec kthw-worker-1
 ^aj
-sudo mokctl exec kthw-master-2
+sudo mokctl exec kthw-worker-2
 ^aj
+tmux select-layout tiled
+tmux resize-pane -y 25
-sudo mokctl exec kthw-master-3
+sudo mokctl exec kthw-worker-3
 # syncing screens
 ^a^x
 # Panes are now synced!
 # Clearing the screen
 clear
+# Remove the existing k8s services:
-cd # <- All our certs are in root's home
+yum -y remove kubelet kubeadm cri-o cri-tools runc criu cd # <- All our certs are in root's home
 # Install OS dependencies
 {
-  yum -y install socat conntrack ipset
+  yum -y install socat conntrack ipset wget
 }
 # Is swap on?
 swapon --show
 # Yes, and so it should be for a laptop.
 # `mokctl` uses a kubeadm configuration file to get components to ignore swap.
-# For this lab the following lines will trick kubernetes into thinking that swap is off.
+# For this lab the following lines will trick kubernetes into
+# thinking that swap is off instead:
 touch /swapoff
 mount --bind /swapoff /proc/swaps
 # We don't want to turn swap off on our laptop.
+# Is swap on?
+swapon --show
+# Seems to be off now :)
 # Download the worker binaries
 wget https://github.com/kubernetes-sigs/cri-tools/releases/download/v1.15.0/crictl-v1.15.0-linux-amd64.tar.gz \
   https://github.com/opencontainers/runc/releases/download/v1.0.0-rc8/runc.amd64 \